 Legal and Policy Analysis

-CCWS conducts legal and policy analysis and distributes backgrounders and discussion papers on significant and timely issues related to the gender-based violence sector.
-CCWS may also undertake issues analysis to propose specific solutions to address challenges or gaps that are affecting survivor safety.
+CCSS conducts legal and policy analysis and distributes backgrounders and discussion papers on significant and timely issues related to the gender-based violence sector.
+CCSS may also undertake issues analysis to propose specific solutions to address challenges or gaps that are affecting survivor safety.

-Our issues analysis and advocacy is guided by our work with local communities and anti-violence workers and is often done in consultation with the CCWS Working Group membership.
+Our issues analysis and advocacy is guided by our work with local communities and anti-violence workers and is often done in consultation with the CCSS Working Group membership.

 Below are a few of our most recent resources.
 For more resources, please go to our Resource Centre.